Aperezpe/nobullcode-service/README.md

 ### Running Production Server

-For stuff like heroku deployment, aws elasticbeanstalk, run `npm run start`
+For stuff like heroku deployment, aws elasticbeanstalk.

+Heroku:
+1. Run `npm build` to create the /dist folder
+2. Push code to git
+This will automatically trigger a github CI action.
+After this is completed, Heroku will detect and deploy whatever is inside /dist

 ### Other scripts